-Now that you’ve completed steps 1-3, you’re ready to head back to your Library and create your first question set!
+Now that you’ve completed steps 1-3, you’re ready to head back to My Questions and create your first question set!

 Simply click on 'Create Question Set' on the right sub-menu and enter a name.
 Inside your new question set, you can now create new questions (by clicking on '+ New Question').
 If you want to see how it looks in a real session, simply select 'Start New Session' inside your question set and simulate the responses.
 It's that easy!

 Download our Classtime Educator Guidebook (PDF) and PDF 1-Pagers: